 Qualified advisors you must consult before commitment:

-International tax counsel specialising in cross-border structuring, independent property surveyor, wealth structuring advisor (STEP-qualified), and immigration lawyer with jurisdiction-specific residency programme expertise.
+International tax counsel specialising in cross border structuring, independent property surveyor, STEP qualified wealth structuring advisor, and immigration lawyer with jurisdiction specific expertise.
+Attempting DIY structuring or relying solely on developer recommended advisors introduces unacceptable risk for commitments exceeding €5 million.

-Written by Benjamin Sterling, editorial researcher and content strategist specialising in ultra-high-net-worth investment landscapes, focusing on cross-border wealth structuring, offshore regulatory frameworks, and luxury real estate market intelligence, synthesising institutional research and advisory insights into accessible guidance for sophisticated investors.
+Rédigé par Benjamin Sterling, editorial researcher and content strategist specialising in ultra-high-net-worth investment landscapes, focusing on cross-border wealth structuring, offshore regulatory frameworks, and luxury real estate market intelligence, synthesising institutional research and advisory insights into accessible guidance for sophisticated investors.